citp/privacy-policy-historical/s/si/sir/sircon.com.md

-> *The following text is extracted and transformed from the sircon.com privacy policy that was archived on 2015-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150616172048id_/http%3A//www.sircon.com/about/security/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sircon.com privacy policy that was archived on 2015-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151210084728id_/http%3A//www.sircon.com/about/security/privacy.jsp) for the most accurate reproduction.*

-# Privacy Policy | Sircon, A Vertafore Business
+# None

 #### Updated: May 2, 2011